rschmehl/awesco.eu/content/authors/sebastien-gros/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Dr. Sébastien Gros is associate professor at Chalmers and full professor at the Norwegian University of Science and Technology.
+Dr. Sébastien Gros is guest professor at Chalmers and full professor at the Norwegian University of Science and Technology.